Hipo/tryouts-documentation/docs/source/index.rst

 Standard API responses are in JSON format.

 If you have any questions or find any issues, please get in touch via info@tryouts.io.
+You can also improve this documentation.
+It will be hugely appreciated.
+It is publicly available in `Github <https://github.com/Hipo/tryouts-documentation>`_.

 .. note:: `ISO Datetime`_ and format is used on all date & datetime fields.

-.. warning:: Every request URL needs a trailing slash ‘/’ in the end.
-This is a common mistake.
+.. warning:: Every request URL has a trailing slash ‘/’ at the end.
+This is important for POST requests.

 Contents: